 Graduates will be able to:

-- Exhibit an ability to appraise arguments and distinguish fact from opinion in an historical context as a foundation of lifelong learning.
+- Demonstrate an ability to appraise arguments and distinguish fact from opinion in an historical context as a foundation for lifelong learning.
+(Personal Perspective)

-- Locate, assess, and appraise primary and secondary historical sources integrate into a wider expansive holistic approach to problem solving.
+- Locate, assess, and appraise primary and secondary historical sources.
+(Creative Insight)

 Sample Courses (CORE)